Privacy & Cookies Statement

 10. Contact Us

-If you have questions or comments regarding this Statement or our privacy practices, please contact:
+If you have questions or comments regarding this Statement or our privacy practices, please contact us using any of the following options:

 - Send an email to email@example.com